REQUIREMENTS FOR O-1 VISA PETITIONS

 - A high salary or other substantial remuneration for services in relation to others in the field, as shown by contracts or other reliable evidence.

-If the above standards do not readily apply to your occupation in the arts, the petitioner may submit comparable evidence in order to establish your eligibility (this does not apply to the motion picture or television industry).
+- Comparable evidence where the listed criteria are not readily applicable to the beneficiary’s occupation (this does not apply to the motion picture or television industry).

 If you’d like to read more about other visa options for artists, look to our article “Article: Visas After Graduation, for Artists“